-In 2004, Milton Friedman wrote, “A far more effective and equitable way for government to finance education is to finance students, not the schools.”
+In 2004, Milton Friedman, economist and Nobel Laureate wrote, “A far more effective and equitable way for government to finance education is to finance students, not the schools.”
 It very likely was the first time an education leader proposed the idea of funding students, not schools.

 In recent years, however, the transformation of education in America has accelerated.
 The rate of students receiving funding to support their school choice is steadily increasing.
 School closures during the pandemic led to increased interest among parents, students, and educators for a “different, not just better” approach to learning.

 This accelerated transformation would not be possible without decades of leaders advocating for new approaches to education policy and learning models for American students.

 EdChoice, a longstanding partner of Stand Together Trust, is one of those leaders who’s been laying the groundwork that’s enabling more families to choose the best education path for their children.

 Founded by Milton and Rose Freidman in 1996, the comprehensive work of EdChoice has been a compass for advocates of educational freedom and choice ever since.

 The organization’s research, trainings for policymakers, advocates, and parents, and expert advice for state-level policy have contributed to 76 education choice programs across 32 states in the United States, impacting more than 724,000 students — and their work only continues to grow.
 That steadfast work is paying off today more than ever, with some of the nation’s most expansive and impactful programs being considered and enacted in states like Iowa, Arkansas, and West Virginia (among many others), where EdChoice has been educating and advocating for years.

 EdChoice was founded on a simple vision — that parents should have more power and options to individualize their child’s education.
 To give families the freedom to choose, state education policy must be conducive to educational freedom.